bjmeier/CarND_Project3/README.md

 #### 2. Attempts to reduce overfitting in the model

 To prevent overfitting, the early stopping method was employed.
 Because the validation errors stopped decreasing after two epochs, the number of training epochs was set to two.
-Page describing early stopping and other techniques used to avoid overfitting is given in a [Mathworks page](https://www.mathworks.com/help/nnet/ug/improve-neural-network-generalization-and-avoid-overfitting.html?requestedDomain=www.mathworks.com "Improve Neural Network Generalization and Avoid Overfitting")
+A description of early stopping and other techniques used to avoid overfitting is given in this [Mathworks page](https://www.mathworks.com/help/nnet/ug/improve-neural-network-generalization-and-avoid-overfitting.html?requestedDomain=www.mathworks.com "Improve Neural Network Generalization and Avoid Overfitting").

 #### 3. Model parameter tuning